Ylianst/MeshCentral/readme.md

 If you are filing a problem report, you should include:
 * The version of the software you are using
-* The Operating System and version
+* The operating system and version
 * The observed output
 * The expected output
 * Any troubleshooting you took to resolve the issue yourself